 ¹ For existing class AA circuits, there's the Matsushita Bridge described in this patent and the Technics Synchro-Bias class A "in which the output transistors conduct at all times like class A. The difference to traditional class A is the biasing method.
 As the waveform begins to swing from positive to negative or vice versa, a very high-speed diode acts to slightly raise the bias to cause the transistors to remain in low-level conduction until the signal swings back.
 This differs from variable bias which relies on feedback which causes IMD because audio signal and bias signal follow the same circuit path.
 Synchro Bias uses two separate paths."

-"With Jet Satri² we already doubled power over the original 11R/12R.
+"With JET-Satri² we already doubled power over the original 11R/12R.
 This opened doors to new higher-power designs.
-The main reason we wanted to relaunch with the AMP-23 was an easier faster design process.
-But after much thought and R&D, we'll now launch AMP-43R alongside AMP-23 and redesigned AMP-13R.
+The main reason we wanted to relaunch with AMP-23 was an easier faster design process.
+But after much thought and R&D, we'll now launch AMP-43R alongside AMP-23.
 You're correct about a perception that we're keen only on low-power amps.
 That's changing.
-We now consolidated our ideas to create even higher-power designs with more efficiency.
-With them we'll be able to reach up to 100 watts.
+We now consolidated ideas to create even higher-power designs with more efficiency.
+With them we'll be able to reach up to 100wpc.
 But I'm still obsessed with simplification.
 You'll continue to see the same design concepts even with our higher-power amps.
 In fact I'm now styling the AMP-43R with some interesting ideas so it remains smaller than competing designs of equivalent power.
 I expect to launch around March.
 I'll stay in Korea until then."
 For a solid four months, Soo-In wouldn't be in the dog house but wood shack.
 Lock-down as the mother of invention?

 Would you like to download the current image?